PrefectHQ/prefect/docs/guides/logs.md

 ```

 !!! warning "Inaccurate logs could result"
-    Although this can be convenient, the downside is, if enabled, strings that contain square brackets may be inaccurately interpreted and lead to incomplete output, e.g. `DROP TABLE [dbo].[SomeTable];"` outputs `DROP TABLE .[SomeTable];`.
+    Although this can be convenient, the downside is, if enabled, strings that contain square brackets may be inaccurately interpreted and lead to incomplete output.
+For example, `DROP TABLE [dbo].[SomeTable];"` outputs `DROP TABLE .[SomeTable];`.

 ## Log database schema